 eduroam stands for education roaming.
-It offers users from participating academic institutions secure wireless Internet access at any other eduroam participating location.
-The eduroam architecture that makes this possible is based on a number of technologies and agreements which together provide the eduroam user experience: "open your laptop and be online." eduroam is now available to UTD students, faculty, and staff.
-Members of participating institutions will be able to use our wireless internet via the new “eduroam” network name and you will be able to authenticate on networks at participating institutions using your NetID and password.
-If you would like to set up a computer to use it, please take a few moments to install the eduroam automatic configuration tool.
-When using eduroam at other institutions, you must put “@utdallas.edu” in your username.
+It offers users from participating academic institutions secure Internet access at any other eduroam participating location.
+The eduroam architecture that makes this possible is based on a number of technologies and agreements, which together provide the eduroam user experience: "open your laptop and be online". eduroam is expected to be available to UTD students, faculty, and staff in February 2017.
+Members of participating institutions will be able to authenticate and use our wireless internet via the new “eduroam” network name (SSID) and we will be able to authenticate on networks at participating institutions using our NetID and password.

-- your username and password is validated using the IEEE 802.1X standard.
+- Your username and password is exclusively validated with IEEE 802.1X as described above.

 - The network gives you access to the general internet.